gmc-code/PC-Python/docs/turtle/turtle_dots.rst

 | Make use of the ``draw_dot`` definition by drawing a dot stack of 4 dots of decreasing size.
 | The code below uses list of postions and sizes.
-| For overlapping circles to have a common tangent on a side (that is, a line touches all hte circles), if the change in the sizes (diameter) from one circle to the next, is the same, then the centres of the circles will be the same distance apart from one circle to the next, in the sequence.
+| For overlapping circles to have a common tangent on a side (that is, a line touches all the circles), if the change in the sizes (diameters), from one circle to the next, is the same, then the centres of the circles will be the same distance apart from one circle to the next.
+| ``centres = [(0, -100), (0, -50), (0, 0), (0, 50)]``
 | Notice how the y values of the centres increase by the same amount from one point to the next.
+| ``sizes = [200, 150, 100, 50]``
 | Notice also how the sizes (diameters) decrease by the same amount from one dot to the next.

-| ``centres = [(0, -100), (0, -50), (0, 0), (0, 50)]``
-| ``sizes = [200, 150, 100, 50]``
-| After completing the code completion below, try varying the change in the centres or sizes.
+| The code completion below draws the stacked dots in the image above.
-| See if you can use variables to specify the start values of the lists and the size changes in the values so that you only need to change one number for all the numbers to adjust to that change.

 .. admonition:: Code Completion